 - Higher Employability: Students graduate with a master’s degree, making them more competitive in the job market.

-- Research & Specialization: Integrated programs provide in-depth knowledge in a particular field, benefiting students aiming for research or PhD programs.
+- Research & Specialization: Integrated dual degree means programs provide in-depth knowledge in a particular field, benefiting students aiming for research or PhD programs.

 Disadvantages